 And no trip to the Glens would be complete without a toffee coo!

 So far today I've been using up some scraps of paper and made this.
 Nothing fancy.
 Need to go in search of my mojo now..

 Hello from Scotland.
 Thank you for you for visiting my blog!
-I'm Tracy, 49, I live in Bathgate, Scotland, with my husband, gorgeous daughter, three very spoiled and lazy cats, and one puppy.
-I love to craft, I've been hooked for about thirteen years or so now and my main passion is anything paper.. cards, scrabooking, etc..
+I'm Tracy, I live in Bathgate, Scotland, with my husband, gorgeous daughter, three very spoiled and lazy cats, and one puppy.
+I love to craft, I've been hooked for about fourteen years or so now and my main passion is anything paper.. cards, scrabooking, etc..
 I also love to make jewellery, do some wet and dry felting, knitting, cross stitch, soap, perfume and candle making, play with fimo and art clay.. and generally have fun!
-Luckily I share all of this with my daughter!